joshpeterson/SundayMassReadings/README.md

 Dependencies
 ------------
-SundayMassReadings depends on the following other software:
+SundayMassReadings depends on the following other excellent software:

 * [Datejs] (http://www.datejs.com) provides date processing in JavaScript.